mattmakai/fullstackpython.com/source/content/pages/02-learning-programming/08-vim.markdown

 Vim's philosophy is that developers are more productive when they avoid taking their hands off the keyboard.
 Code should flow naturally from the developer's thoughts through the keyboard and onto the screen.
-Using a mouse or other perphipheral is a detriment to the rate at which a developer's thoughts become code.
+Using a mouse or other peripheral is a detriment to the rate at which a developer's thoughts become code.

 Vim has a logical, structured command language.
 When a beginner is learning